ksenkowski/ksenkowski.github.io/_posts/game/2015-11-10-cos-skirmishes.markdown

 				<p>The first round of a Skirmish does not have a Recovery Phase.
 All other rounds start with the recovery Phase.
 The Recovery Phase is broken into two segments.</p>
 				<ul class="spaced-list unstyled">
 					<li><small><strong>Vitality Recovery:</strong> Units recover Vitality equal to their Vitality Recovery.</small></li>
 					<li><small><strong>Morale Challenge</strong> - Each Broken unit gets the chance to make a Leadership Challenge roll to try and return to the fight.
 Roll the unit's Temperament against a Difficulty equal 7 minus the your commander's Leadership Trait.
-If a unit is within 2 squares/inches of their Commander, they gain a +1R Advantage to their roll.</small></li>
+If a unit is within 2 squares/inches of their Commander, they gain a +1R Toss Modifier to their roll.</small></li>
 				</ul>
 			</li>
 			<li><strong>Determine Tempo</strong>
 				<p>The first round of a Skirmish, Tempo is determined by either the narration leading up to the Skirmish or through a Leadership Versus Challenge.
 In the rounds that follow, Tempo is determined by a Leadership Versus Challenge with each side counting up their total number of units.
-The side with more units gets the difference as an Advantage to this roll.</p>
+The side with more units gets the difference as a Toss Modifier to this roll.</p>
 			</li>
 			<li><strong>Movement</strong>
 				<p>During the Movement phase, the side with Tempo moves their units first or defers to the other side.
 Deferring movement automatically gives that side Tempo for the rest of the Round.
 If the unit is a mounted unit, the movement value of the mount is the only value used in the Skirmish.</p></li>